Fortingall: The yew tree

 The Fortingall Yew is an ancient tree in its own walled enclosure within the village churchyard.
-Its age has been estimated between 2000 and 9000 years - with the higher estimate putting it in contention of the oldest living tree – perhaps even the oldest living thing – in Europe.
+Its age has been estimated between 2000 and 9000 years – with the higher estimate putting it in contention of the oldest living tree – perhaps even the oldest living thing – in Europe.
 Place-name and archaeological evidence hint at an Iron Age cult centre at Fortingall, which may have had this tree as its focus.
 The site was Christianised during the Dark Ages, perhaps because it was already a sacred place.

 Village planning

-The attractive village, with its large hotel adjoining the churchyard, was built in 1890-91 by shipowner and Unionist MP, Sir Donald Currie, who bought the Glenlyon Estate - including the village - in 1885.
+The attractive village, with its large hotel adjoining the churchyard, was built in 1890–1891 by shipowner and Unionist MP, Sir Donald Currie, who bought the Glenlyon Estate – including the village – in 1885.
 It was designed by the architect James M MacLaren and built by John McNaughton.
 The thatched cottages are notable examples of a planned village built in vernacular style (here combining both Lowland Scottish and English influences, notably from Devon) and are increasingly appreciated as one of the most important examples of 'arts and crafts' vernacular style in Scotland.
 Following roof fires in the 1970s and 1980s, several thatched roofs were converted to tiles and remain so today.
 The Fortingall Hotel, which was restored to its original appearance in 2006–2007, is an important example of Scottish vernacular revival.
 It is based on the tower-houses and burgh architecture of the 16th and 17th centuries, but in a modern idiom which anticipates the buildings of Charles Rennie Mackintosh, whose work MacLaren influenced.

 Glenlyon House, and its adjoining Farm and steading, west of the village, were also designed, or largely rebuilt, to MacLaren's designs.

 Archaeology

-The area immediately surrounding Fortingall has one of the richest concentrations of prehistoric archaeological sites in Scotland, including Càrn nam Marbh, a Gaelic 'Cairn of the Dead', a re-used Bronze Age tumulus that is said to have been used as a burial ground for plague victims in the 14th century, and a focus for the villages Samhain festival.
+The area immediately surrounding Fortingall has one of the richest concentrations of prehistoric archaeological sites in Scotland, including Càrn nam Marbh, Gaelic 'Cairn of the Dead', a re-used Bronze Age tumulus that is said to have been used as a burial ground for plague victims in the 14th century, and a focus for the villages Samhain festival.
 Other sites include the Fortingall stone circle, standing stones including the Bridge of Lyon, 'four-poster' stone settings, 'ring-forts' (massive Iron Age house enclosures), many cup and ring marked stones (including one dug-up, and preserved, in the churchyard) and an extremely well-preserved medieval homestead moat, thought by early antiquarians to be of Roman origin because of its regular shape.

 Fortingall parish (now linked with Glenlyon) is one of the largest on Scotland, and takes in Glen Lyon, notable for its mountain scenery and many archaeological sites, the country's longest enclosed glen or mountain valley.